Denninger Weather Vanes & Finials Logo

 Call for delivery schedule - each item is individually handcrafted for you.

-We use recycled packing materials whenever possible
+We use recycled and repurposed packing materials whenever possible.

 Save the Earth - Recycle